hotosm/damage-assessment-infra/Documentation/03 Infrastructure/05 Logic Apps.md

   - Headers:
     - apikey `<<Value stored in /etc/nginx/api_keys.conf>>`
   - Body:
-    - None
+    - Empty
-- Logic App executes an Azure VM Run Command which calls the backup script `/root/scripts/db_backup.sh` on the VM.
+- The logic App executes an Azure VM Run Command which calls the backup script `/root/scripts/db_backup_named_args.sh` on the VM.
-- Backup script runs Postgres backup and saves the backup files in the outbound storage account `/mnt/storageoutbound`
+- The backup script runs Postgres backup and saves the backup files in the outbound storage account `/mnt/storageoutbound`
 - An email is sent to the recipients specified in the block blob `default/config.logicapps.sendgridtemplate.outbound.json` which is in the configuration storage account.

-## Process for Maintaining Logic Apps
+## Process for Updating Logic Apps

 Reference: